Josef Suk Piano Quartet

 The ensemble was founded by violinist Radim Kresta in 2007, initially as the Taras Piano Trio.
 Under this name the ensemble won prizes at a number of international competitions: 1st Prize at the Johannes Brahms Wettbewerb 2007; 1st Prize at the Premio Rovere d’Oro 2008; or, 1st Prize at the Val Tidone Music Competitions 2010.
 From late 2012 they played as Ensemble Taras as a piano quartet.
 In 2013, the ensemble achieved outstanding success winning two 1st Prizes at international competitions: in May 2013 at the Concorso Salieri-Zinetti in Verona, and in September 2013 at one of the most prestigious competitions, ACM Premio Trio di Trieste.
 The quartet also became the holders of the prominent prize of the Czech Society for Chamber Music as the Czech Chamber Ensemble of the Year 2014.
 Thanks to these successes the ensemble were given unique opportunities of performing on prestigious stages and of recording their début CD and DVD for Limen Music and Arts Milan, with the music of Gabriel Fauré (Piano Quartet Op.
 15) and Johannes Brahms (Piano Quartet Op.
 60), and another CD for the Azzura Music Label, with the music of Gustav Mahler and Brahms (Piano Quartet Op.
 25).
 The ensemble has been performing under their new name of the Josef Suk Piano Quartet since 2014.
 In 2017 the quartet has recorded a CD under the label of Supraphon with a music of Josef Suk and Antonín Dvořák.
 Right after the recording was released it was very well critically acclaimed (The Guardian, Gramophone, MusicWeb International and others).

 During this year (2017) the ensemble has performed for example in Rudolfinum in Prague, Graz, Burgos, Trieste, Rome (Quirinalle hall), Belluno, Bologna (Bologna Festival), Macerata (Appassionata Festival), Zwickau, it has been recording live for the Italian, the Austrian and the Czech most important broadcasting stations (Rai, ORF, ČRo) and made its first Japanese tour.
-Among others there is coming up the first tour in the Brazil in the spring of 2018.
 From the past events we can name the most important such as debut in the most important Czech music festival “Prague Spring” or concerts in Wien, Santander, Milano or in Verona (Salla Maffeiana – here all the members of the quartet performed solo concertos accompanied by Italian orchestra “Virtuosi Italiani”)Their repertoire comprises key works from Classicism to the present; the pillars of their music are the works of Johannes Brahms, Antonín Dvořák, Josef Suk and Bohuslav Martinů, apart from prominent works of the 20th and 21st centuries.
 The quartet regularly performs debuts of new compositions by prominent composers such as Jean-Luc Darbelay, Max E. Keller, Matteo D’Amico, Marta Jiráčková and Jiří Gemrot.
 During their concerts, the ensemble perform in other formations too, as a piano trio or a string trio (as the Josef Suk Trio).
 As the ensemble members say, “a piano quartet is the ideal formation for us.
 It offers a range of possibilities and opportunities for the lovers of chamber music.
 It may unravel in various chamber combinations, for duos to string or piano trios; the piano quartet is also often able to stand for the whole orchestra, and some of the works of this formation are like symphonies…”

 Summary of the members